How to provide emotional and practical support

 Getting support:

-- Bereavement counseling through cancer services
+- Bereavement counselling through cancer services

 - GP can refer to psychologist (Medicare rebates available)